jerry66s6/Protein_secondary_structure/README.md

 ## 2. Data Format

-The pipeline requires three main files.
+The pipeline requires two main files.
 You can adapt the scripts to your own data by ensuring your files match the formats below.

 ### 2.1 Sequences (`sequences.fasta`)